 T.J.
-Davis is leading the Hamilton College men's and women's swimming and diving programs into his 12th season.
-The men have finished in the top 20 of the NCAA Division III championship team standings four times, while the women have accomplished that feat on six occasions.
+Davis is leading the Hamilton College men's and women's swimming and diving programs into his 13th season.
+The men have finished in the top 20 of the NCAA Division III championship team standings four times, while the women have accomplished that feat on seven occasions.
 The highest finish for either team at the NCAA championships under Davis was 14th place by the women in 2003 and 2012.
 Davis guided the men to 15th place in 2003 and 2004.
 At least one Hamilton swimmer or diver has competed in the NCAA championships every year since Davis arrived at Hamilton.
-Maggie Rosenbaum '14 earned All-America honors in three events at last season's national meet.
+Maggie Rosenbaum '14 earned eight All-America honors based on her performance at the national meet from 2011 to 2014.

-Davis has coached 13 different Hamilton swimmers and divers to a total of 32 All-America awards.
-Rosenbaum became the first national champion in women's program history at the 2011 NCAA meet.
-Rosenbaum finished first in the 100-yard backstroke in 2011 and 2012 and has racked up a total of six All-America honors.
+Davis has coached 13 different Hamilton swimmers and divers to a total of 34 All-America awards.
+Rosenbaum became the first national champion in women's program history at the 2011 NCAA meet as she finished first in the 100-yard backstroke and repeated the feat in 2012.
 Megan Gibbons '12 collected five honorable mention All-America awards before she made the All-America list for the 100 freestyle at the 2012 NCAA championships.

-Todd Johnson '08 earned All-America honors in the 100 back at the 2008 NCAA meet, and diver Mike Salmon '06 won national titles in the 1- and 3-meter springboard at the 2006 NCAA championships.
+Todd Johnson '08 earned All-America honors in the 100 back at the 2008 NCAA meet, and diver Mike Salmon '06 won national titles in the 1- and 3-meter springboard at the 2006 NCAA men's championship.
 Davis' swimmers and divers have broken 32 different school records.
-A total of 34 athletes have earned 78 NESCAC all-conference honors under Davis' tutelege.
+A total of 34 athletes have earned 82 NESCAC all-conference honors under Davis' tutelege.
 Rosenbaum was selected the NESCAC swimmer of the meet after the 2012 and 2013 women's conference championship, and earned the four-year high point swimmer award after the 2014 event.
 Johnson captured the 2008 NESCAC Four-Year High Point Men's Swimmer Award and Diane Paverman '13 earned the 2013 NESCAC Four-Year High Point Women's Diver Award.
 Davis was voted the Liberty League men's and women's coach of the year after the 2003 and 2007 championship meets.

 Davis' athletes excel in the classroom as well.
-Six Hamilton swimmers and divers were on the 2012-13 NESCAC Winter All-Academic Team, and Jim Baker '04 was his class valedictorian.
-In 2012, both programs earned CSCAA Scholar All-America Team honors for team grade-point average for the third straight semester in 2014.
+Thirteen Hamilton swimmers and divers were on the 2013-14 NESCAC Winter All-Academic Team, and Jim Baker '04 was his class valedictorian.
+Both programs earned CSCAA Scholar All-America Awards for team grade-point average for the third straight semester in 2014.
 Megan Schlosser '13 was elected to the Epsilon chapter of Phi Beta Kappa, which is the nation's oldest and most prestigious honor society, in 2013.

-Davis, who hails from Norwich, N.Y., graduated from the University at Albany in 1993 and earned his master's in teaching from Union in 1995.
+Davis, who hails from Norwich, N.Y., graduated from the University at Albany and earned his master's degree in teaching from Union.
 Davis and his wife Marieke (Kearns) reside in Clinton with their daughters Marielle and Alet.

-Tom Wells is in his eighth season as an assistant coach with the Hamilton College swimming and diving programs.
-Wells continues to enjoy a successful career as the New Hartford Senior High School head girls' swim coach.
-During his 44-year coaching career, his teams have racked up 13 Section III championships and 10 New York State Public High School Athletic Association titles.
+Tom Wells is in his ninth season as an assistant coach with the Hamilton College swimming and diving programs.
+Wells continues to enjoy a successful career as the New Hartford High School head girls' swim coach.
+During his 45-year coaching career, his teams have racked up 13 Section III championships and 10 New York State Public High School Athletic Association titles.
 Wells was inducted into the Greater Utica Sports Hall of Fame in 2013.

 Wells retired from his position as New Hartford physical education teacher after 37 years.
-He graduated with a degree from Springfield College in 1966, and earned his master's from Syracuse University in 1971.
+He graduated with a degree from Springfield College and earned his master's from Syracuse University.
 The New Hartford resident has two grown children, Stacy and Jim.
-Stacy was a swimmer at Syracuse University and Jim was an all-American swimmer at the University of Southern California.
+Stacy was a swimmer at Syracuse and Jim was an All-American swimmer at the University of Southern California.

 Ray has been coaching since 1977.
-He developed the AAU Diving Club at Hamilton and has utilized several methods of technological advancement to train his divers for the past 10 years.
+He developed the AAU Diving Club at Hamilton and has utilized several methods of technological advancement to train his divers for more than 10 years.
 He was also the diving coach at local power New Hartford High School in 2003 and 2004.
-The entire team competed in the sectional championship, where divers placed in the top 10 and one qualified for the state championship.
+The entire team competed in the sectional championship, where divers placed in the top 10 and one qualified for the state meet.

 Ray coached state high school champions in Hawaii and New Hampshire.
 He has attended a number of clinics during his career and is a certified swimming and diving official through the National Federation of High Schools and the NCAA.